Setting up Siri on macOS

-When first installing MacOS Sierra and above, you’re given the option to enable Siri.
+When first installing macOS from version 10.12 (Sierra) and above, you are given the option to enable Siri.

-If you initally decided to decline Apple’s kind offer, you’ll need to visit System Preferences to activate the service.
+If you initially declined to activate this feature, you’ll need to first visit System Preferences to activate the service.

 You can choose your language, the voice Siri will use and whether to offer audio feedback.